 Most people think that if your audio has too much bass or too much high frequency content, you’ve got a bad mix.
 False.
 What kills a song is when elements in a mix don’t sound right in relationship to each other.
 When one element, let’s say a vocal in this case, has too much high frequency energy, and other elements like the cymbals and guitars doesn’t have quite enough, it can create some real problems when the audio is sent to mastering.
 If the audio mastering engineer brought the highs up on the overall mix, the guitars and cymbals would start to sound better, but the vocal would start to sound really really bad, because it would now have way too much energy in the higher frequencies.

-I’m stuck in this position a lot where I’m trying to EQ an audio mix to sound right, but one element in a mix keeps it from working.
+I’m stuck in this position a lot where I’m trying to EQ a mix to sound right, but one element in a mix keeps it from working out well.
 The same is true with the relationship between a bass guitar or synth and a kick drum.
-If the kick has too much low energy going on below 90 Mhz, and the bass guitar doesn’t have enough, if you eq the song to have less energy below 90 hz to fix the kick, you’ll ruin the bass guitar, if you EQ the frequencies below 90 Hz up to fix the bass guitar, you’ll ruin the kick.
-Bad mixes don’t stand up well to having their master eq adjusted, and they don’t stand up well to compression either for this same reason.
-When a song is played on the radio, it’s usually compressed like crazy, and a good audio will maintain good balance while a bad mix will usually fall apart.
+If the kick has too much low energy below 90 Mhz, and the bass guitar doesn’t have enough, if you eq the song to have less energy below 90 hz to fix the kick, you’ll ruin the bass guitar, if you EQ the frequencies below 90 Hz up to fix the bass guitar, you’ll ruin the kick.
+Bad mixes don’t stand up well to having their master eq adjusted, and they don’t stand up well to compression for this same reason as well.
+When a song is played on the radio, it’s usually compressed like crazy, and a good mix will maintain good balance while a bad mix can fall apart.